NixOS/nix-pills/pills/01-why-you-should-give-it-try.md

 Considering [Nixpkgs](https://nixos.org/nixpkgs/) ([github link](https://github.com/NixOS/nixpkgs)) is a completely new repository of all the existing software, with a completely fresh concept, and with few core developers but overall year-over-year increasing contributions, the current state is more than acceptable and beyond the experimental stage.
 In other words, it's worth your investment.

-## Next pill\...
+## Next pill...

-\...we will install Nix on top of your current system (I assume GNU/Linux, but we also have OSX users) and start inspecting the installed software.
+...we will install Nix on top of your current system (I assume GNU/Linux, but we also have OSX users) and start inspecting the installed software.